Marika's Love Meter Malfunction: Development

 Rin Komugi wanted to write a series featuring characters who are clumsy at expressing their love.
-They found it chllenging to characterize Marika as a character who is seen as a perfect girl by others but actually has flaws, specifically her extreme love for Kanata.
+They found it challenging to characterize Marika as a character who is seen as a perfect girl by others but actually has flaws, specifically her extreme love for Kanata.

 Media

 Manga

 Komugi launched the series on April 29, 2024, with it being published by Suiseisha on multiple websites under its Trahison label.
-17 chapters and volumes have been released as of November 2025, and a printed version will begin publication by Suiseisha under its Suiseisha Comics imprint on April 17, 2026.
+23 single chapter volumes have been released digitally as of May 2026, and a printed version began publication by Suiseisha under its Suiseisha Comics imprint on April 17, 2026.
+Four volumes have been released as of September 18, 2026.
 The series is released in English on the MangaPlaza website.